The world goes on beyond words,

 The sinister privilege of imagination

 is to make up for what has been laid waste.
-To yearn, with every mouthful,

 for what has already been digested.

-Not knowing how to keep silent,
+Not to know how to keep silent,

 nor how, in a million words,